DoumSof99/Compress_And_Decompress_Text_In_C-/README.md

-# Compress_And_Decompress_Text_In_C-
+# Compress and Decompress text in C#
-This is a console app, it shows how to compress and decompress text using MemoryStream, RecyclableMemoryStreamManager NUgetPack, and GZipStream.
+This console app shows how to compress and decompress text using MemoryStream, RecyclableMemoryStreamManager NUgetPack, and GZipStream.